- This event has passed.

 Here’s what past attendees are saying

 - Keep it up!
-Maybe advertise wider.
-It was just by chance I saw this and it is the most useful workshop I have been to in a long time!
+It is the most useful workshop I have been to in a long time!

 - Awesome combo of lecture, small group and physical activity.
 I’ve never felt so positive leaving a workshop.